Since 1910, conservation has been an integral part of the program of the Boy Scouts of America. The BSA has

 and report on their efforts.
 The application is available

-here (pdf document).
-A Conservation Good Turn patch
+here.
+A Conservation Good Turn patch is also

-is also available for purchase at the council service center to recognize individual youth and adult members
+available for purchase at the council service center to recognize individual youth and adult members who

-The World Conservation Award provides another opportunity for individual Cub Scouts, Boy Scouts, Varsity
+The World Conservation Award provides another opportunity for individual Cub Scouts, Scouts BSA and Crews

-natural resources and that we are interdependent with our world environment.
-Applications for this award are
+that we are interdependent with our world environment.
+Applications for this award are available at the

 Conservation and environmental agencies typically have a backlog of needed projects that they have been